-With the exception of the Cressy-Longford Scheme and a privately owned scheme at the Lawrenny estate at Ouse there are no other extensive irrigation works utilising one common source of water supply in Tasmania.
+The Cressy-Longford Scheme and a privately owned scheme at the Lawrenny estate at Ouse are the only extensive irrigation works in Tasmania.
 A large portion of the area under irrigation in the State is watered by private schemes pumping water from natural streams.

-The following table shows details of the area of crops and pasture and the methods employed on land under irrigated culture during the 1972-73 season.
+The following table shows details of the area of crops and pasture and the methods employed on land under irrigated culture during the 1974-75 season.